 Many miscarriages are unpreventable, and it’s important to keep that in mind.
 But making healthy lifestyle choices is something positive you can do to increase your chance of having a healthy pregnancy.
 Taking a daily prenatal vitamin before conceiving, exercising, maintaining a healthy weight and avoiding alcohol and tobacco are some of the things you can do to prepare your body for pregnancy.

-Contact an Obstetrician in Jacksonville Beach
+Discuss Your Options with an Obstetrician in Jacksonville Beach

 If you’ve suffered a miscarriage and are thinking about trying to get pregnant again, always talk with your healthcare provider.
 The caring team at North Florida OBGYN of Jacksonville Beach can help guide you through trying again after miscarriage.
 Call us at 904-440-0810 for an appointment.